slashingweapon/as-perod/Andronicus.md

 The lack of elves hurt the entire territory and Iaden more than most people, not least because she counted them as friends.
 Much of her harvest withered on the vine that year at the same pace as Sir Penymos, who slowly died of his wounds.
 Both expired on the first day of winter 1133.
 Penymos was survived by a wife the three grown children, but he saved his last words for Iaden.
 They spoke alone for quite some time on the day he died.

-= Baron and Baronet =
+# Baron and Baronet

 The barony was given to Lemandis officially in 1133, and the town of Lemonfall suffered under the indifferent and sometimes capricious management of Baron Lemandis.
 Valuable shipments were lost, horses went lame, they could never find enough harvesters, and taxes were increased to make up the revenue shortfalls.
 A few of the officials became corrupt, and began to extract money or favors from the villagers.
 After six years of increasing harships, everyone turned to Iaden for help.

 Iaden's response to her peoples' plea (and she had long thought of them as **her** people) was to agree to Lemandis' long-standing proposal of marriage.
 The deal they struck was this: She would govern for him as Baronet.
 One season out of the year he was required by law to spend in his demense, and during that time she would defer to him in public so long as he defered to her in matters of governance.
 The rest of the time he could do as he liked so long as it was done away from Lemontree.
 He would get all of the respect and liesure that could be had from a barony, with none of the responsibilities that suited him so poorly.

-They were wed suddenly in 1139, and before the marriage bed had cooled Lemandis was galloping to [[Newholy]] while Iaden was riding her horse in the opposite direction, seeking the elves to tell them they were welcome once again in Lemonfall.
+They were wed suddenly in 1139, and before the marriage bed had cooled Lemandis was galloping to [Newholy](Newholy.html) while Iaden was riding her horse in the opposite direction, seeking the elves to tell them they were welcome once again in Lemonfall.

 This is how things stand in CE 1141: an absentee Baron whom nobody is in any great hurry to see, and an ever-present Baronet whom they love.
 Baron Lemandis is seen only in spring, when he is required by law to reside in his demense.

-= Lemandis Falls =
+# Lemandis Falls

 Iaden's favorite rider and childhood friend, Avadur, died under mysterious circumstances.
 She received disturbing news that the sword presented by her husband Lemandis to Avadur in recognition for his heroism may have been linked to his death.
 Iaden commissioned a group of adventurers to trace the movements of the sword during the time it was in Lemandis' posession.